enricodangelo/ptc_test/README.md

 The load balancer allows the API component to be scaled up and down transparently to the users.

-For the storage layer I choosed _mongodb_ because it's a fast key-value store.
+For the storage layer I designed the solution to use _mongodb_ because it's a fast key-value store.
 The data model used in _FrontService_ is very simple, the service deals only with one kind of objects, jobs, each one stores just a few information to keep track of the orchestration by external services (their ids) and the owner of the resource.
 For these reasons there's no need for a ACID transactions which would just add overhead on each storage access operation and will pose more problems when scaling (RDBMS are notoriously hard to scale horizontally, and costly to scale vertically).

 ### API